 - Lower income taxes increase the incentive to for people to work leading to higher productivity and economic growth.

-- Instead higher incomes may be used to accumulate wealth; this wealth accumulation leads to further capital gains and income from assets – leading to even higher levels of income and wealth inequality.
+- Higher incomes may be used to accumulate wealth; this wealth accumulation leads to further capital gains and income from assets – leading to even higher levels of income and wealth inequality.
 The economist Thomas Piketty argues that, unchecked, inequality can grow because the wealthy can keep re-investing their dividends and profit.

 - Wrong target.
 If you want to reduce relative poverty, it makes sense to target income tax cuts and benefits at those who need it.
 Cutting taxes for the rich, in the hope some may trickle down to the poorest is a very inefficient way of working.